yosemitebandit/barebones-resume/resume.md

 #### Matt Ball
 * oakmachine.com
 * matt.ball.2@gmail.com
-* 650.690.6913

 #### Work Experience
 Endaga, Member of Technical Staff -- Feb 2015 to Oct 2015

-* wrote software for the user interface, cell phone towers and servers
+* wrote software for the user interface, cell phone towers and backend servers
 * built software to connect to an open source telephony backend

 Google[x], Software and Hardware Engineer -- Apr 2013 to Feb 2015